huaminghuangtw/Evergreen-Notes/Permanent-Notes/Boredom promotes creativity.md

 # Boredom Alpha

 Your most creative moments come during bouts of boredom.
 Experiencing [regular periods of boredom](solitude.md) is a competitive advantage.
-When you're bored, your mind [wanders](wander.md), and creative insight (洞察力) strikes.
+When you’re bored, your mind [wanders](wander.md), and creative insight (洞察力) strikes.

 Boredom is a filter.
 Common ideas come before it.
 Uncommon ideas come after it.
 Stay with a project long enough to get bored with it, and then push yourself even further.
 The most valuable insights often bubble up after you get bored.